vaterlaus/django_cassandra_backend/README.txt

 Installation
 ============
-The backend requires the 0.7 version of Cassandra.
+The backend requires at least the 0.7 version of Cassandra.
 0.7 has several features (e.g. programmatic creation/deletion of keyspaces & column families, secondary index support) that are useful for the Django database backend, so I targeted that instead of 0.6.
 Unfortunately, the Cassandra Thrift API changed between 0.6 and 0.7, so the two version are incompatible.

-I'm currently using the 0.7.4 release.
-That's the only version I'm testing against, so no promises if you try it with a different version.
+I currently use the 1.0.3 release.
+That's the only version I test against, so no promises if you try it with a different version.
+I have tested earlier versions against the 0.7.x and 0.8.x versions of Cassandra with no problem, so I would expect that it would still work.

 If you're updating from a previous version of the Cassandra DB backend, then it's possible/likely that the format it stores models/fields in Cassandra has changed, so you should wipe your Cassandra database.
 If you're using the default locations for things, then this should involve executing something like "rm -rf /var/log/cassandra/*" and "rm -rf /var/lib/cassandra/*".
-Obviously at some point as the backend becomes more stable data format compatibility or migration will be supported, but for now it's not worth the effort.
+At some point as the backend becomes more stable data format compatibility or migration will be supported, but for now it's not worth the effort.

 The backend also requires the Django-nonrel fork of Django and djangotoolbox.
 Both are available here: <http://www.allbuttonspressed.com/projects/django-nonrel>.
-I installed the Django-nonrel version of Django globally in site-packages and copied djangotoolbox into the directory where I'm testing the Cassandra backend, but there are probably other (better) ways to install those things.
-I'm using the current (as of 2/11/2011) version of both packages.
+I installed the Django-nonrel version of Django globally in site-packages and copied djangotoolbox into the directory where I'm testing the Cassandra backend, but there are probably other (better, e.g. virtualenv) ways to install those things.
+I'm using the current (as of 11/1/2011) version of both packages.
 The Django-nonrel is based on the 1.3 beta 1 release of Django and the version of djangotoolbox is 0.9.2.

 You also need to generate the Python Thrift API code as described in the Cassandra documentation and copy the generated "cassandra" directory (from Cassandra's interface/gen-py directory) over to the top-level Django project directory.
-I'm using the 0.5.0 version of Thrift.
-I know I had problems generating the Java bindings for Cassandra using earlier versions of Thrift, but I'm not sure if this is a problem with the Python bindings, so it's possible earlier version will work too.
+You should use the 0.6.x version of Thrift if you're using the 0.8 or higher version of Cassandra.
+You should use the 0.5.x version of Thrift if you're using 0.7.

 To configure a project to use the Cassandra backend all you have to do is change the database settings in the settings.py file.
 Change the ENGINE value to be